Landlord Rent Guarantee Insurance (RGI) Guide

 Do I need Landlord Rent Guarantee Insurance?
 Is it worth it?

-To clarify, no type of landlord insurance is currently a landlord legal requirement for UK landlords in England or Wales, not even Landlord Building Insurance (although, you’d undeniably be a giant fanny not to have it), let alone Rent Guarantee Insurance (RGI).
+To clarify, no type of landlord insurance is currently a landlord legal requirement for UK landlords in England or Wales, not even Landlord Building Insurance (although, you’d undeniably be a giant fanny not to have it).

-RGI is purely for pleasure.
-I mean that in an entirely literal sense.
+RGI is purely for pleasure, and I mean that quite literally.

-So it’s not really a question of “needing“, but rather, “wanting“, or perhaps, “would your life would be better with it?”
+So it’s less a question of “Do you need it?” and more, “Would your life be better with it?”

-Having been a landlord for over a decade now, I can say without any doubt whatsoever, that the bleakest times have occurred when dealing with unreasonable tenants that have fallen into arrears.
-Oh, believe you me, there’s no greater sight to behold than watching a belligerent cock-face tenant yielding their ability to send our anxiety levels to the moon.
-Many landlords that have been through it will be able to attest to that!
+Having been a landlord for over a decade, I can say without a shred of doubt, that the bleakest times have been when dealing with unreasonable tenants who’ve fallen into arrears.
+Any landlord who’s been through it will likely attest to the same.

 So I’d say that in most cases, landlords would be better off with RGI.

-One of the toughest realities of being a landlord is that it’s literally impossible to find a tenant that is guaranteed to always pay rent on time every month.
-If such a mythical creature existed, bad tenants wouldn’t exist.
+One of the toughest realities of being a landlord is that it’s impossible to find a tenant who’s guaranteed to pay rent on time, every month.
+If such a mythical creature existed, bad tenants wouldn’t.

-RGI is one of the few coping mechanisms we have available to get through the rent arrears shit-storm, and that’s precisely why so many landlords consider it an essential insurance policy.
+RGI is one of the few tools we have to weather the rent-arrears storm, which is exactly why so many landlords consider it essential.

 In any case, allow me to explain when rent guarantee insurance (RGI) is particularly effective and useful for landlords (to help you decide whether it’s worth it for you)…